 The second drama took place on Team Repsol Honda racer Marc Marquez.
 The Spaniard was in the spotlight in this race.
 Everything stems from a failure in Marquez’s starting position which put him penalized at the start of the race.

 After getting a penalty on the pit lane line, Marquez started from 19th position.
 However, The Baby Alien (Marquez nickname) made a great performance.
 Because he immediately skyrocketed to the fifth position to close the race in Argentina.
-But his performance was not accompanied by
+But his performance was not accompanied by his various actions that disadvantage other racers.
+One of them is Valentino Rossi.

 As the result of the incident, Rossi fell and had to settle for ending the race in 19th place.
 The emotional outburst of Rossi and his crew were clearly visible.
 While Marquez rewarded a 30-second penalty that finally made it ascertained failed to grab points and finish in 18th place.